Strictures of the ureters and urethra are treated by Urologists.

 – Infection

-– Iatragenic (manipulation) – 1% incidence of post-ureteroscopy strictures with modern instruments
+– Iatrogenic (manipulation) – 1% incidence of post-ureteroscopy strictures with modern instruments

 Evaluation of Ureteral Strictures:

-Biopsy of ureteral strictures are always indicated if the etiology of the stricture is not certain.
+Biopsy of ureteral strictures is always indicated if the etiology of the stricture is not certain.

 It is crucial to define the exact location and length of the stricture before intervening to address it surgically.
 We perform a thorough evaluation of the stricture location prior to advising on a management plan.